mmeinhar/SoftwareEnergyEfficiency-MCP-Server/DEVELOPMENT.md

   docker exec <container-id> python src/migrate.py
   ```

-## Adding New Languages/Observations
+## Adding New Languages/
-- Update `data/efficiency_data.json` with new entries for Java, Python, or JavaScript.
+- Update `data/efficiency_data.json` with new entries for multiple languages.
+If the dataset becomes too large for a JSON file, enable Qdrant by setting `USE_DB=true` in `.env` and run the migration script called "migrate_data_from_json_to_db.py
-- If using Qdrant, re-run `migrate.py` inside the container.
-- The retriever abstraction minimizes code changes for JSON-to-Qdrant migration.

 ## Notes
-- In development, use JSON mode (`USE_DB=false`) to avoid external dependencies.
+- In development, using JSON mode (`USE_DB=false`) has code implemented to avoid importing external database dependencies.
 - For production, deploy the container with SSE for multi-instance Copilot access.
-- The `.devcontainer/devcontainer.json` automates setup, installing VSCode extensions for Python, JavaScript, Java (for editing, not execution), and Copilot, and forwards port 8000 for SSE.
-- Java and JavaScript support is included for editing code snippets in VSCode, as the server processes these as strings sent by the MCP client (e.g., Copilot).
-- The Docker image ensures low RAM usage by computing embeddings once during initialization or migration.